redis/docs/content/operate/rs/references/cli-utilities/rladmin/upgrade.md

 As of v6.2.4, the default behavior for `upgrade db` has changed.
 It is now controlled by a new parameter that sets the default upgrade policy used to create new databases and to upgrade ones already in the cluster.
 To learn more, see [`tune cluster default_redis_version`]({{< relref "/operate/rs/references/cli-utilities/rladmin/tune#tune-cluster" >}}).

+As of Redis Enterprise Software version 7.6.0, `upgrade db` will always upgrade modules.

 ### Parameters

 | Parameters                 | Type/Value               | Description                                                                                                            |